ShakH00/OMGame/database_installation.md

      MatchHistory TEXT
      )
 3. Then you should be able to see your database in the left side bar and your table inside!!

+# NOTE
+- We set ID to autoincrement so the database assigns an id to each account that gets saved to the database
+- Username and email are se to unique